transloadit/uppy/website/src/docs/informer.md

 ## CSS

-The Informer plugin includes CSS a file for styling.
+The `@uppy/informer` plugin includes CSS a file for styling.
 If you use the [`@uppy/dashboard`](/docs/dashboard) plugin, you do not need to include the styles for the Informer, because the Dashboard already includes it.

 The CSS file lives at `@uppy/informer/dist/style.css`.
 A minified version is at `@uppy/informer/dist/style.min.css`.